n3554/n3554/technical_specification/parallelism.2.execution.policies.md

 1. The header `<execution_policy>` declares a global object associated with each standard execution policy.

 2. Concurrent access to these objects shall not result in a data race.

+    const sequential_execution_policy seq;

+1. The object `seq` requires a standard algorithm to execute sequentially.

+    const parallel_execution_policy par;

+1. The object `par` allows a standard algorithm to execute in an unordered fashion when executed on separate threads, and indeterminately sequenced when executed on a single thread.

+    const vector_execution_policy vec;

+1. The object `vec` allows a standard algorithm to execute in an unordered fashion when executed on separate threads, and unordered when executed on a single thread.